Guide To The Best Christmas Markets In Belgium

 Mustard

 An East Flemish specialty in Belgium is the yummiest mustard.
 Although you can find throughout the country, Ghent has one particular shop that stands out for having exceptional mustard.
-The tiny shop of Tierenteyn-Verlent looks like an old apothecary and has specialized in mustards since 1883.

 I personally don’t like mustard in general but I love the mustard from Tierenteyn-Verlent as it has incredible flavor and is spicy!
 Buying a jar makes for a great gift or a souvenir for yourself.

-Delightful Sweets
+Delightful Belgian Sweets

 Belgian Waffles